 The Binding Treaty call by local governments offers a response to this scenario.
 Through it, cities and communities join forces in order to call for reinforced local democratic spaces and build alternative models of economic and urban development not based on exclusion or inequality, but the common good and the protection of fundamental rights.

-Do you have any local initiative or story to share with regards to the subject of this call?
+Do you have any local story to share with regards to the subject of this call?
 Do not hesitate to reach the UCLG-CSIPDHR Secretariat!